OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Office 365 Unified API/Lab.md

 	![](Images/Figure07.png)

-### Issue Requests to the Unified API's REST Endpoint
+### Issue Requests to the Microsoft Graph API's REST Endpoint
-Now that you have an access token, create a few requests to the Unified API's REST endpoint.
+Now that you have an access token, create a few requests to the Microsoft Graph API's REST endpoint.

-1. First get information about the currently logged in user from the Unified API.
+1. First get information about the currently logged in user from the Microsoft Graph API.
 Within Fiddler's **Composer** tab, do the following:
 	1. Set the HTTP action to **GET**.
-	1. Set the endpoint URL to **https://graph.microsoft.com/beta/me**
+	1. Set the endpoint URL to **https://graph.microsoft.com/v1.0/me**
 	1. Set the HTTP headers to the following values, replacing the `{access-token}` token to the actual token you just obtained in the last step:

 		````